jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - The job of the CISO and security team is to establish & maintain security
         - The job of regular employees to perform their tasks within the confines of security
         - The job of the auditor is to monitor the environment for violations
+        - Because we participate in shared responsibility we must research, implement, and manage engineering processes using secure design principles
         - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security; this is often referenced as the **cloud shared responsibility model**

 [3.2](#3.2) Understand the fundamental concepts of security models (e.g. Biba, Star Model, Bell-LaPadula) (OSG-9 Chpt 8)